akinnihat/asteroids-game/README.md

 It's a simple experimental project developed using C and SDL2.

-In order to test it out, download the files and in the project folder run:
+In order to test it out, clone the repo and run:
 ```
 make all
 ./AsteroidsGame